 Then it's off to discover Epernay.
 After lunch in a local restaurant, you can take a stroll along with the Avenue de Champagne past many great names of Champagne.
 Admire the elegant architecture that the wealth of the wine trade brought and continues to bring to the city.

 This may inspire you to try your hand at creating your own champagne, learning the skill of wine blending at a boutique Champagne producer.
 Advised by the winemaker you will taste the base wines, blend your own 'family selection' and then put it to bed in the cellars to come back to in a few years - to collect a wonderful souvenir of your Champagne tour.

-Today you will visit the beautiful city of Reims, where you will tour the world famous 13th century Cathedral of Notre Dame.
+Today you will visit the beautiful city of Reims, where you will tour the world-famous 13th-century Cathedral of Notre Dame.
 It is here where the French kings were crowned and anointed.
-Don't miss the Statute of Saint Joan of Arc, riding on horseback to celebrate her leading Charles VII to his coronation.
+Don't miss the Statue of Saint Joan of Arc, riding on horseback to celebrate her leading Charles VII to his coronation.

-Underneath the city are hundreds of kilometres of caves where bottles of champagne are aging on their lees.
-This morning you will visit La Maison Taittinger whose caves, 18 meters underground, where once the cellars of the now destroyed l’Abbaye de Saint-Nicaise.
-See where the Comtes de Champagne bottles are aged and taste the wines from one of the last great independent Champagne houses owned and actively managed by the family named on the label.
+Underneath the city are hundreds of kilometers of caves where bottles of champagne are aging on their lees.
+This morning you will visit La Maison Taittinger whose caves, 18 meters underground, were once the cellars of the now destroyed l’Abbaye de Saint-Nicaise.
+See where the Comtes de Champagne bottles are aged and taste the wines from one of the last great independent Champagne Houses owned and actively managed by the family named on the label.